intel/ai-reference-models/k8s/object_detection/tensorflow/rfcn/inference/fp32/.docs/kubernetes.md

 TF records file and then run an RFCN FP32 accuracy test using an [argo workflow](https://github.com/argoproj/argo).
 Deployment of argo needs to be done by devops.

-The `single-node` example uses a single pod to run inference to get performance metrics (using raw images from the coco dataset) or test accuracy (when you already have the TF records file on NFS).
+The `serving` example uses a pod to run inference to get performance metrics (using raw images from the coco dataset) or test accuracy (when you already have the TF records file on NFS).

 The deployments use [kustomize](https://kustomize.io/) to configure